eathtespagheti/sortpictures/README.md

 # sortpictures

-It's a script that order and organize pictures based on the day of shooting (or if not present, on the day of the last edit)
+It's a bash script that order and organize pictures based on the day of shooting (or if not present, on the day of the last edit)

 ## Usage